Best Apps for Architects and Construction – Our selection for 2018

 Calm uses mindfulness and meditation to bring more clarity, joy, and peace to your daily life.
 Whether you’re an experienced meditator or a beginner, there are sessions for you on Calm.
 A subscription gives you access to a new inspiration and meditation session every day, along with multi-day themed programs and individual guided and unguided meditations.
 Calm has more than 200,000 reviews and is ranked in the top five health and fitness apps, so it’s a safe choice for anyone hoping to get started with meditation.

 Get started with your first 10 minutes of mindful meditation.

-Don’t forget to complement your full suite of architecture apps with important day-to-day tools like Google Drive or Dropbox for cloud storage, Asana or Toggl for task- and time-tracking, FreshBooks for cloud accounting, and Trello for list management.
+Don’t forget to complement your full suite of architecture apps with important day-to-day tools like Google Drive or Dropbox for cloud storage, Asana or Toggl for task- and time-tracking, FreshBooks for cloud accounting, Free Invoice Creator for simple and free invoicing, and Trello for list management.

 And that’s it folks.
 Don’t just use your phone for taking funny pictures of your cat stalking your socks, make it a powerful ally for work too.